devondevos/Capstone-3/README.md

 # Capstone-3
 My Todo List website.
-Created using html, css, js (node.js, express, ajax, jquery) and bootstrap (the &copy; is not real, I just added it there to look nice)(use 'npm i' to install the required node modules, and node index.js to view the webpage, I installed nodemon globally so it won't show here)
+Created using html, css, js (node.js, express, ajax, jquery) and bootstrap, (the &copy; is not real, I just added it there to look nice)(use 'npm i' to install the required node modules, and node index.js to view the webpage, I installed nodemon globally so it won't show here).
 The 'Contact' and 'About' pages are empty because I intend to reuse it later.

 Where the user can submit data, edit data and delete data and is responsive to screen sizes.